ireneorichie/docs/contributing/README.md

-_Important_.
 Before proceeding, please review the Knative community [Code of Conduct](./CODE-OF-CONDUCT).

 If you any have questions or concerns, please contact the authors at